Wisdom Teeth Ypsilanti, MI

 Is wisdom teeth removal painful?

-At the very least, the extraction area is likely to be tender.
-As a result, once the anesthetic has worn off, some feeling of pain or discomfort at the extraction site is completely normal.
+At the very least, the extraction area is likely to be tender after removal.
+As a result, once the anesthetic has worn off, some feeling of pain or discomfort at the extraction site is completely normal and can be managed.

 How many days off do you need for the removal of wisdom teeth?